WEB a

 Example: in the Turkish locale, the uppercase of "i" is "İ", a capital I with a dot above it.
 See also this data about case folding

-In summary: string length, iterating over characters, indexing characters, case insensitivity, alphabetical sorting, and reversing strings should all be handled by a unicode library that can parse by grapheme cluster, unless you know you'll only have ascii input.
+In summary: string length, iterating over characters, indexing characters, case sensitivity, alphabetical sorting, and reversing strings should all be handled by a unicode library that can parse by grapheme cluster, unless you know you'll only have ascii input.
 Only a few programming languages encourage this (Swift, Rust, Elixir).

 -